top of page

 If the set is used, confirm whether it is complete and whether minifigures, instructions, and the original box are included.

-Seller reputation
+Seller Reputation

 Good feedback and clear communication go a long way, especially when you are spending serious money on an older set.

-Actual photos
+Actual Photos

 Whenever possible, buy from listings that show the real item instead of stock photos only.